pezra/hal-client/README.md

 #### Request evaluation order

 If the `author` relationship was a regular link (that is, not embedded) in the above example the HTTP GET to retrieve Bob's representation from the server does not happen until the `#property` method is called.
-This lazy dereferencing allows for working with efficiently with larger relationship sets.
+This lazy dereferencing allows for working more efficiently with larger relationship sets.

 #### CURIEs